Dhaneshkoli/devops/README.md

 ## 🛠️ 2.
 Steps I Followed to Complete the Assignment

 ### Step 1 – Create Project Folder
-I created a folder named:devops-fat2
+I created a folder named:devops

 ### Step 2 – Create Dockerfile
 I wrote a Dockerfile containing Linux commands such as: